brianbroderick/lantern/README.md

 We're using https://github.com/golang-migrate/migrate to manage DB migrations, which are located in `/pkg/repo/migrations`

+To create a new migration run: `migrate create -ext sql -dir pkg/repo/migrations -format "20060102150405" <migration_name>`

+Note: the format specified in the example will print a timestamp that looks like YYYYMMDDHHMMSS.
+The numbers used in the format are significant (i.e. magic numbers).
+See https://pkg.go.dev/time#pkg-constants for examples of each.
+For example, the year in the format must be 2006, the month is always 01, etc.

-To create a new migration run: `migrate create -ext sql -dir pkg/repo/migrations -seq <migration_name>` To run migrations: `migrate -database ${POSTGRESQL_URL} -path pkg/repo/migrations up` To rollback: `migrate -database ${POSTGRESQL_URL} -path pkg/repo/migrations down`
+To run migrations: `migrate -database ${POSTGRESQL_URL} -path pkg/repo/migrations up` To rollback: `migrate -database ${POSTGRESQL_URL} -path pkg/repo/migrations down`